ZohaibCodez/agents-sdk-from-zero/modules/01_agents/README.md

 # 🚀 01_agents — Agent Fundamentals & Context Handling

-_A hands-on, example-driven exploration of the OpenAI Agents SDK's core agent patterns, context management, and structured outputs._
+_A hands-on, example-driven exploration of the OpenAI Agents SDK's core agent patterns, context management, structured outputs, and advanced orchestration._

 ---

 ## 📚 About This Module

 This folder is part of my journey to master the **OpenAI Agents SDK**.
-Here, I experiment with foundational agent concepts, context passing, advanced instruction patterns, and structured outputs.
+Here, I experiment with foundational agent concepts, context passing, advanced instruction patterns, structured outputs, and advanced agent orchestration.
 Each script and notebook is a step in my learning-by-doing approach, with code, explanations, and real outputs.

 ---